teeso/beaconsync/README.md

 Beaconsync is a WordPress plugin that makes it possible to associate WordPress posts with apps that detect Bluetooth Low Energy beacons (sometimes better known by Apple's trademark "iBeacon") so that whenever the app/device gets near a beacon, the app knows which content from the site is most relevant for that location.
-This keeps content management simple, familiar, and webby, while enabling a growing class of mobile apps that display content based on location using beacons instead of GPS.
+This keeps content management simple, familiar, and webby, while enabling a growing class of mobile apps that display content based on location using beacons instead of GPS/Cell/Wifi triangulation.

 Install the plugin
 ---